1 spot left

 At a minimum, entry-level yacht crew must meet the following criteria:

-- Be medically fit to work at sea.
+• Be medically fit to work at sea.
 During the training you get an ENG1 (Medical certificate equivalent).
-The truth is it does not have to be an ENG1, any IMO/MCA approved Seafarers Medical Certificate is accepted.
+The truth is it does not have to be an ENG1, any IMO/MCA accepted Seafarers Medical Certificate is accepted.

-Beyond these basics, Captains and recruiters focus heavily on attitude and presentation.
-Entry-level crew are not expected to know everything, but they are expected to be have a positive attitude and willing to learn.
+Beyond these basics, Captains and recruiters focus heavily on presentation with character traits such as strong attention to details.
+Entry-level crew are not expected to know everything, but they are expected to be have a positive attitude, willing to learn and ability taking directions from the Captain and experienced crew.

 Living and working onboard a yacht requires teamwork, long hours, and close living quarters.
 People who adapt well are those who stay professional under pressure, follow instructions, and contribute positively to the onboard environment.